Arham4/ticket-vending-service/README.md

   - There is no concept of "reserving" a seat without having purchased it.
 - If the amount of seats available is less than the amount of seats requested, the ticket is blank and invalid.
 The program will output the invalid request identifier. **Nobody from the request is given a seat.**
+- A request identifier may only be processed once.
+If a request identifier is re-used, the program will output the invalid request. **The previous request will remain processed, but the new request will not be processed.**

 ## Setup